 - Out of work benefits: 15.4% of people aged 16-64 are claiming key out of work benefits.
 This compares to 14.4% in Wales and 11.0% in Great Britain.
 0.7% of the 16-64 year old population are claiming Job Seeker's Allowance.
 This compares to 0.8% in Wales and 0.8% in Great Britain.

 The Office for National Statistics collate this information.

 There are big differences between different parts of Denbighshire for each of these measures.
 The rate of claimants of Jobseekers allowance (JSA) is higher in the following areas than in Denbighshire as a whole:

 - Rhyl South West: 1.2%

 Those areas with a high JSA claimant rate also tend to have high unemployment, high numbers of people claiming out of work benefits, and lower levels of economic activity.

-You can compare the statistics for different local areas in Denbighshire on the Infobase Cymru website.
+You can compare the statistics for different local areas in Denbighshire on the Infobase Cymru website (external website).

 Like many other areas, Denbighshire's business base suffered during the recent economic downturn.
 The latest figures on the number of new businesses created every year are from 2017.